Wi Seo-yeong

 On the junior level, she is the 2019 JGP France silver medalist and the 2018 South Korean junior national champion.
 She placed in the top six at two World Junior Championships (2020, 2022).

 Personal life

 Wi Seo-yeong was born on March 15, 2005, in Seoul, South Korea.

+She is currently a student at Korea University.

 Career

 Early career

-Wi is the 2018 South Korean junior national champion.
+Wi began figure skating in 2010 at the age of six.
+She moved to Gwacheon at the age of twelve to train under Choi Hyung-kyung.
 She is considered part of the second generation of "Yuna Kids," South Korean ladies who began skating after being inspired by 2010 Olympic Champion Yuna Kim.

+Wi won the gold medal at the 2018 South Korean Junior Championships.

 2018–2019 season

 Wi made her junior international debut at the 2018 Asian Open Trophy in August, where she won the bronze medal behind teammate Lee Hae-in and American Gabriella Izzo.
 She then received her first Junior Grand Prix assignments, placing fourth at both 2018 JGP Czech Republic and 2018 JGP Armenia.
 Competing as a senior domestically for the first time, Wi placed sixth at the 2019 South Korean Championships and was not selected for the 2019 World Junior Championships team.